aws/aws-toolkit-vscode/CONTRIBUTING.md

     rootTestsPath: __dirname + '/shared/sam/debugger/'
     ```

-#### Checking coverage report
+#### Coverage report

-After running the tests, the coverage report can be found at ./coverage/index.html
+You can find the coverage report at `./coverage/index.html` after running the tests.

-### Run

-You can run directly from Visual Studio Code:

-1. Select `View > Debug`, or select the Debug pane from the sidebar.
-2. From the dropdown at the top of the Debug pane, select the `Extension` configuration.
-3. Press `F5` to launch a new instance of Visual Studio Code with the extension installed and the debugger attached.

-## Reporting Bugs/Feature Requests

-We welcome you to use the GitHub issue tracker to report bugs or suggest features.

-When filing an issue, please check [existing open](https://github.com/aws/aws-vscode-toolkit/issues), or [recently closed](https://github.com/aws/aws-vscode-toolkit/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aclosed%20), issues to make sure somebody else hasn't already.
-reported the issue.
-Please try to include as much information as you can.
-Details like these are incredibly useful:

--   A reproducible test case or series of steps
--   The version of our code being used
--   Any modifications you've made relevant to the bug
--   Anything unusual about your environment or deployment

 ## Pull Requests

-We appreciate contributions via pull requests!
-Before sending a pull request, ensure that:
+Before sending a pull request:

-1. You are working against the latest source on the _master_ branch.
+1. Check that you are working against the latest source on the `master` branch.
-2. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
+2. Check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
-3. You open an issue to discuss any significant work - we would hate for your time to be wasted.
+3. Open an issue to discuss any significant work.

-To send us a pull request, please:
+To send a pull request:

 1. Fork the repository.
-2. Modify the source; please focus on the specific change you are contributing.
+2. Modify the source; focus on the specific change you are contributing.
 If you also reformat all the code, it will be hard for us to focus on your change.
 3. Ensure local tests pass.
 4. Commit to your fork using clear commit messages.
 5. Once you are done with your change, run `npm run newChange`, follow the prompts, then commit the changelog item to your fork.